 - Not a high school student

-- Not participating in another Canada-British Columbia Job Fund Agreement-funded program
+- Not participating in another Canada-British Columbia Workforce Development Agreement (WDA)-funded program

 Depending on the program applied for, additional eligibility requirements may apply.

 Interested participants are invited to attend an information session where one of our co-ordinators will explain the various programs available.
 Applicants will be interviewed and assessed on their suitability to enter their trade of choice based on the program prerequisites.
 Based on the interview results, participants may be referred to upgrading (academic, if required) or into one of the following programs: